 According to the Autism Society, Autism Spectrum Disorders (ASD) are the fastest growing developmental disorder, with a 1,148 percent increase from 1987 to 2007.
 ASD occurs in 1 in 88 births and is 1 percent of children ages 3-17.
 The annual cost of the 1 – 1.5 million Americans living with ASD is estimated at $60 billion.
 The Autism Society estimates that the cost of life long care can be reduced by two-thirds with early diagnosis and intervention.

 How Nature Helps

-Providing children with Autism Spectrum Disorders with play areas that take into account their unique perceptions and sensory issues allows them to gain the benefits of outdoor play while easing some of their symptoms.
+Providing autistic children with play areas that take into account their unique perceptions and sensory issues allows them to gain the benefits of outdoor play while easing some of their symptoms.

-"Design Guidelines of a Therapeutic Garden for Autistic Children
+"Design Guidelines of a Therapeutic Garden for Autistic Children," Louisiana State University

 Role of the Landscape Architect

 Landscape architects can work with individual families to design residential spaces that work for their child’s specific needs, as well as allowing them to be integrated in recreational play with their entire family.
 As Brian Johnston, ASLA, states, the common saying about ASD, “if you’ve met one child with autism, you’ve met one child with autism."
 As such, gardens designed for children with ASD may be as varied as the different children they are being designed for.
 But there are common guidelines – for instance, parks that allow for physically engaging play and that also provide small, safe spaces which act as chances for the child to “re-center.”

 Julius Kahn Playground, San Francisco, California, Carducci & Associates